 For the second pour, I used a dirty pour technique.
 I used a total of 5 colors, but you can pick all the colors you would want to see in the end result.
 I then took a piece of 4-inch pipe and placed it on the white base.
 Make sure you have everything prepped and ready to go, it’s best if you do all of this within 30 to 45 minutes of pouring the base.

-Now, pour all the colors into the PVC pipe.
+Now, pour all of the colors into the PVC pipe.
 Do not mix it!
-Next, slightly spin and lift the PCV tube and push it in the desired path.
+Next, slightly spin and lift the PVC tube and push it in the desired path.
 It would help if you draw out a pattern path first, rather than to try and figure it out while in the motion.
-I kept it simple; I push the resin in one direction then back.
+I kept it simple, I pushed the resin in one direction then back.
 You can try anything you like, swirling the pipe, zigzag, or whatever comes to mind.
-You can even tilt the workpiece to create movement in the design.
+You can even tilt the work-piece to create movement in the design.
 Once you get the pattern you like, take the torch and remove the bubbles.
 Then, let this sit for 24 hours.

 Remove the sand dust with a wet rag.
-Make sure the surface it dry.
+Make sure the surface is dry.
 Mix up enough resin to cover the top and then pour it on the work surface.
 Take a brush and spread it followed by the torch.
-Let this sit for 24 hours.
+Let this set for 24 hours.

 Clean up the hardened drips on the bottom.

 Here is the finished product and Lia is enjoying her new table.
 I hope you enjoyed this post if you did I would love to hear what you think about it.
 Let me know if you have any questions.
 Thanks for stopping by, and check out my links below to stay up to date and see what’s next to come.